Compassionate, Connected, Care and Recovery

-We offer medical care in a nurturing environment for substance-exposed infants, together with loving, wraparound support for their caregivers.
+We provide medical care in a nurturing environment for substance-exposed infants, together with loving, wraparound support for their caregivers.

 Maddie’s Place is a 501(c)3 non-profit, free-standing recovery nursery for babies experiencing withdrawal due to prenatal substance exposure.
 We provide high quality, holistic, multi-disciplinary medical and non-medical care for infants with prenatal substance exposure (also known as Neonatal Abstinence Syndrome) and wraparound support for their parents/caregivers.
 Our comprehensive model of care brings babies safely through their withdrawal, facilitates early bonding whenever possible, offers hope and support to parents struggling with substance abuse, strengthens families, improves early intervention, and helps mitigate the long-term effects suffered by children with in-utero substance exposure.